 A Cruise package to include both New Zealand and Australia

-Why not choose a cruise package to New Zealand and Australia and visit both countries in one and the same vacation?
-A cruise from Auckland offers an easy way to see many fantastic stops throughout New Zealand including the unrivelled fjord landscape of southwest South Island.
+Why not choose a cruise package to New Zealand and Australia and visit both countries on the same vacation?
+A cruise from Auckland offers an easy way to see many fantastic New Zealand stops, including the unrivaled fjord landscape of southwest South Island.

-Choose a cruise which then continues across to Australia, finishing up in spectacular Sydney, Australia.
+Choose a cruise that continues across Australia, finishing up in spectacular Sydney, Australia.

 Cruise from Auckland

-Start your vacation with 4 nights in the sporting and cultural city of Auckland before you start your cruise.
-A cruise from Auckland gives you the opportunity to discover the best of New Zealand in affordable luxury, before you sail across the Tasman Sea to Australia.
+Start your vacation with four nights in Auckland’s sporting and cultural city before you start your cruise.
+A cruise from Auckland allows you to discover the best of New Zealand in affordable luxury before you sail across the Tasman Sea to Australia.

-There are many cruise lines that offer a cruise from Auckland.
-By far one of the best are those offered by Celebrity Cruises.
+Many cruise lines offer a cruise from Auckland.
+By far, one of the best is those offered by Celebrity Cruises.
 Two of their most beautiful cruise ships – Celebrity Eclipse and Celebrity Solstice, depart from Princes Wharf, easily accessible from central Auckland.

-In fact, we can even recommend hotels that are within walking distance to the port and to major attractions making you ideally placed for exploring the city easily.
+We can even recommend hotels within walking distance to the port and major attractions, making you ideally placed to explore the city easily.

 Auckland – a place that will stay with you forever

-The thing we love most about Auckland is the way the cultural mix is evident everywhere in this stunning city by the ocean.
-European, Asian, Maori and Polynesian cultures blend into a vivid array of neighborhoods, restaurants and shopping.
-From street markets and local B&B’s, to high-end hotels and 5+ star restaurants, there is something to suit everyone, both in taste and budget.
+The thing we love most about Auckland is the cultural mix evident everywhere in this stunning city by the ocean.
+European, Asian, Maori, and Polynesian cultures blend into a vivid array of neighborhoods, restaurants, and shopping.
+From street markets and local B&Bs to high-end hotels and 5+ star restaurants, there is something to suit everyone, both taste and budget.

 Even if you visit just once, this place will stay with you forever.

-Where to stay before you cruise from Auckland
+Where to stay before your cruise from Auckland

-Here are the hotels we recommend, all of these choices are located in Auckland’s Central Business District.
-The location is ideal if you board your cruise from Auckland at Princes Wharf, located about a 15-20 minute walk from CBD or a very short taxi ride.
+Here are the hotels we recommend.
+All of these choices are located in Auckland’s Central Business District.
+The location is ideal if you board your cruise from Auckland at Princes Wharf, about a 15-20 minute walk from CBD or a very short taxi ride.

-It really is the best place to stay during your visit.
+It is the best place to stay during your visit.

-Here you find the Auckland Sky Tower and the city’s famous Auckland Art Gallery.
-Viaduct Harbour is close by for restaurants along the waterfront.
+You will find the Auckland Sky Tower and the city’s famous Auckland Art Gallery.
+Viaduct Harbour is close to restaurants along the waterfront.

 The Auckland Ferry Terminal is close by, at the north end of the main shopping street, Queens Street.
-It is right opposide the Britomart Transport Center – a major hub for local buses and trains.
+It is opposite the Britomart Transport Center – a central hub for local buses and trains.

-From the Auckland Ferry Terminal you can visit the outlying islands such as Waiheke Island, known for it’s nature, hiking and many vinyards.
+From the Auckland Ferry Terminal, you can visit the outlying islands such as Waiheke Island, known for its nature, hiking, and many vineyards.

 Rangitoto Island is a small volcanic island known for its unusual lava terrain.
 It’s a short ferry ride of about 25 minutes to get there.
 Hike to the summit or board the 4wd road train for a tour of the island.
-Alternatively Viator do an exciting kayaking tour there is your are feeling fit!
+Alternatively, Viator do an exciting kayaking tour if you feel fit!

-Stay here in the Central Business District is a great option, especially for the first time visitor and you will be able to easily navigate your way around.
+Stay here in the Central Business District is a great option, especially for first-time visitors, and you can navigate your way around easily.
 Choose one of the following quality hotels:

 - Skycity Hotel Auckland